LowellInstruments/ddt/README.md

 ```console
 $ ./dt_install_python_mat.sh
 ```
-Updates the python MAT library in the DDH virtual environment.
+This script updates the python MAT library in the DDH virtual environment.
 ```console
 $ ./dt_install_python_ddh.sh
 ```
-Updates the software in the DDH folder ``/home/pi/li/ddh``.
+This script updates the software in the DDH folder ``/home/pi/li/ddh``.

-Even if the ``dt_install_python_all_mat_ddh.sh`` determines there is no need to install new software, you can force a reinstall the following manner:
+Even if the ``dt_install_python_all_mat_ddh.sh`` determines there is no need to install new software, you can force a reinstall by doing:
 ```console
 $ ./dt_install_python_all_mat_ddh.sh force
 ```